ch728/cucurbit-usda/manuscript.md

 to be leveraged in breeding efforts.
 Crossing between market classes would come at the cost of bringing in undesirable characteristics with regards to achieving a specific morpho-type associated market class.
 This cost could be mitgated through the use of markers to recover morpho-type expediciously during pre-breeding.
-Ultimetely, the judicious infusion of diversity into a breeding program is necessary for sustaining long-term gain.
+Ultimately, the judicious infusion of diversity into a breeding program is necessary for sustaining long-term gain.